alanryn/tako-developer-test/index.md

 - While in the Shopify Admin, add a new menu called `Member Menu Alan Ryan` with a `Member` page link.
 This menu will replace the regular menu when a customer is logged-in and tagged as &ldquo;vip&rdquo;.

-- Optional: Add a message in case a non-vip member gets to the member page without being logged in or tagged as "vip":
+- Optional: Add a message in case a user gets to the member page without being logged and tagged as "vip":

-In `theme.liquid` file add a test to determine if the user is logged-in:
+In the `theme.liquid` file add a test to determine if the user is logged-in and a "vip":
 {% raw %}
 ```
 {% if template contains 'member' %}
     {% if customer %}
-        {% if customer.tags contains 'member' %}
+        {% if customer.tags contains 'vip' %}
             {{ content_for_layout }}
         {% else %}
             {% render 'non-member-message' %}